-Titanium FPGAs have a configuration status register.
+Titanium Topaz FPGAs have a configuration status register.
 You can use the Efinity Programmer to monitor the values in this register to help debug confugration issues.
 View the register values in the Advanced Device Configuration Status dialog box, which you open by clicking the button of the same name.

-Table 6: Configuration Status Register
+Table 7: Configuration Status Register

-Name Description IN_USER (4) O: The FPGA is not in user mode.
+Name Description IN_USER 0: The FPGA is not in user mode.
 1: The FPGA is in user mode.
 IN_USER waits for all internal resets and tri-states to be released before it goes high.
-CDONE Configuration done, has the same value as the CDONE output pin.
-0: The FPGA is not configured.
-1: Configuration is complete.
+Note: This bit is not supported in Ti60ES FPGAs.

-(3) Used with 2 flash devices.
-Only supported in some Titanium FPGAs.
+&lt;sup>(3) Used with two flash devices.
+Only supported in some Titanium Topaz FPGAs.
 Refer to the data sheet for the modes your FPGA supports.